Laptop and smartphone with a Belgium flag

 The best brokers for beginners: Bolero and Saxo Bank

-Below is a comparison of the brokers available in Belgium.
+Below is a full comparison of the brokers available in Belgium.
 We highlighted the criteria that we think are important when you're just starting to invest.

 Why no foreign broker?